As you’re driving down the highway, sunlight pouring down on the roof of your RV, adding solar power seems like a no-brainer!

 For camp hookups, a gasoline-powered generator makes more financial sense than solar: Hookup fees for occasional outings are not significant, and it would take years to recoup your investment in a solar power system.

 Hookup fees can be a significant expense for boondockers.
 These RVers also are more likely to seek out dry camps and locations that lack hookups.
-A solar power system, even with a small generator as a backup power source, is an investment that can amortize in 2–4 years.
+A solar power system, even with a small generator as a backup power source, is an investment that can amortize in 2 to 4 years.

 Park campsite rental fees include shoreline power.
 A solar power system would be redundant and not a cost-saving measure.

 How do you know whether it makes financial sense to go solar?
-Look at the basic costs involved for three categories of RVers: Weekend Warriors, who RV occasionally for vacations and weekend getaways; Boondockers, who spend extended periods at campsites and dry camping; and Full-Timers, who spend the majority of their time at campsites.
-This chart is based on an average campsite hookup fee of $40/night.
+Look at the basic costs involved for three categories of RVers: weekend warriors, who RV occasionally for vacations and weekend getaways; boondockers, who spend extended periods at campsites and dry camping; and full-timers, who spend the majority of their time at campsites.
+This chart is based on an average campsite hookup fee of $40 per night.